 Group’s financial and tax positions, including the consolidated financial statements and a list of APAs and tax rulings in force within the group.

-2. Spanish taxpayer’ specific documentation (“Local file”).
-This block must include information on:
+2. Spanish taxpayer specific documentation (“Local file”).
+This block must include:

-- The taxpayer’s information, including the management structure, organization chart and internal reporting lines, the description of activities and business strategy, and major competitors.
+- The taxpayer’s information, including the management structure, organisation chart and internal reporting lines, the description of activities and business strategy, and major competitors.

 - Analysis of transfer pricing of the related-party transactions, including its detailed description, full tax identification of counterparties, a detailed comparability analysis and justification of the method of valuation, selected from among the regulated in corporate income tax law, the description of the search for comparable uncontrolled transactions/companies and their results, cost allocations in case of cost-sharing arrangements or services agreements and the corresponding intragroup contracts, as well as a copy of the APA’s and tax rulings that applied to the Spanish taxpayer.

 - Taxpayer’s financial information, including their annual financial statements, P&L accounted segmented controlled and uncontrolled transactions and the financial data of the “comparables” used.

 These new transfer pricing documentation requirements are much more exhaustive than those applicable in the previous tax years.
 Thus, an increase of scrutiny of the transfer prices applied within both domestic and multinational groups is probable in the coming years.

 This documentation must be available for the tax administration before the conclusion of the voluntary deadline for submission of the corporate income tax return.